quarian/react-features-exercise/README.md

 ## What's this?

 This exercise is a change for you to show off your React know-how.
-The task is to implement a tick-tack-toe game to decide the Star Wars - Star Trek feud for all time.
+The task is to implement a tic-tac-toe game to decide the Star Wars - Star Trek feud for all time.
 The game is played on the same computer against your friend with differing opinions.
 You can see an example solution of the application [here](https://react-features-exercise.herokuapp.com).
 The example application showcases the core features